bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FrictionAngle_1XV$MSCjTDXgy6O1qRcwC4/Documentation.md

-Friction Angle is the tested inclination angle from horizontal.
+Friction angle is the tested inclination angle from horizontal.